 - Building or land acquisition

-- Design services, including architectural and interior design
+- Full design services, full EMP design work including architectural and interior designs

 - Emergency or safety-related demolition expenses